awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 Required: No

 **\-u**
-Finds keys that the current user and the specified users can use in cryptographic operations\.
+Finds keys the specified users and the current user share\.
 Type a comma\-separated list of HSM user IDs, such as `-u 3` or `-u 4,7`\.
-To find the IDs of users on an HSM, use listUsers\.
+To find the IDs of users on an HSM, use [listUsers](key_mgmt_util-listUsers.md)\.
-When you specify one user ID, findKey returns all the keys for that user\.
+When you specify one user ID, findKey returns the keys for that user\.
 When you specify multiple user IDs, findKey returns the keys that all the specified users can use\.
 Because findKey only returns keys that the current user can use, the `-u` results are always identical to or a subset of the current user's keys\.
+To get all keys that are owned by or shared with any user, crypto officers \(COs\) can use [findAllKeys](cloudhsm_mgmt_util-findAllKeys.md) in cloudhsm\_mgmt\_util\.
 Required: No

 **\-m**